mridul/el/README.md

 # Entity Linking Scripts and Experiments
-* Note: a lot of these are experiments - the code is not organised for a 'production-like' package
+* Note: a lot of this is experimental - the code is not organised for a 'production-like' package

 ## Usage
 * install `virtualenvwrapper`